keshavsapkota3/Group_26-webprograming/readme.md

 ### Feature 3

-I have created the signUp page where user can register to our website.
-Provide links to related code files [][Github Link](https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/signup.php) & link to the feature[Shell.hamk.fi] (http://shell.hamk.fi/~bbcap23_26/Group_26-webprograming/signup.php) .
+I have created the product page where admin can add, update, delete and view produts (https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/products.php) & link to the feature[Shell.hamk.fi] (http://shell.hamk.fi/~bbcap23_26/Group_26-webprograming/product.php) .

    In this feature  will add multiple items to our database and overtime flash sales item will be change.